Catch Limit Updates for 2019

 There has been a slow decline in the halibut stocks for several years now.
 Therefore, restrictions have been implemented in the last few years in the commercial and sport charter fishing sector to help sustain the resource.
 As of now we are allowed two halibut: one of any size ( over) and one under 28 inches.(under).

-We cannot retain halibut on Wednesdays and in addition Tuesday from July 10th through August 14th.
+We cannot retain halibut on Wednesdays and in addition five Tuesdays from July 16th through August 13th.

 Our clients can only retain 4 halibut annually.